vladmandic/body-pose/README.md

 ## ToDo

 - Create process server to process data on demand
-- Use animation with interpolate function instead of updating meshes
+- Use animation instead of updating meshes
+- Dynamic tube radius and sphere diameter
 - Implement avatar animation with bones using inverse kinematics

 <br>